Skip navigation links

 The Employee Assistance Program (EAP) is a confidential counseling service provided at no cost to MSU faculty, staff, retirees, graduate assistants and their families.
 Counseling and Psychiatric Services (CAPS) provides many mental health resources to students, their families, faculty and staff.
 CAPS is open for in-person and virtual services Monday–Friday, 8 a.m.–5 p.m.
 If you need to speak with a clinician immediately, call 517-355-8270, and press 1 to speak with a crisis counselor.
 Learn more at caps.msu.edu.

-MSU is committed to defending the core value of academic freedom and ensuring the personal safety of everyone in our university community.
-When MSU scholars experience online attacks through social media and other channels, a variety of resources can be accessed depending on the nature of the attack.
+MSU is committed to defending the core value of academic freedom and ensuring the safety of your learning and working environments, and campus in general.
+When MSU scholars experience attacks through social media and other channels, a variety of resources can be accessed depending on the nature of the attack.
 Learn more at the handling online attacks resource.

 Support for online attacks (also known as doxing, trolling or zoom bombing) can be viewed here.